Table of Contents

 If for some reason her tongue does not manage to clean her fur, she will use her teeth and nibble gently to get rid of any residue or matted fur.
 This hypnotic and calm self-grooming act is called preening.

 In some cases, you might witness that some cats lick themselves excessively.
-This is not normal behavior, in fact, it is a sign of a high level of stress or anxiety.
+This is not normal behavior; it is a sign of a high level of stress or anxiety.
 It is a way to release their accumulated tension.
-When they lick you a lot, this is also a sign of stress and it is called psychogenic alopecia.
-This can lead to bald spots or rashes.
+This can lead to bald spots or rashes, a condition known as psychogenic alopecia.

-If you cannot find the cause and your cat keeps doing it, I would advise you to take your furry companion to the vet to see if there is a physiological problem.
+If you cannot find the cause and your cat keeps excessively grooming, I would advise you to take your furry companion to the vet to see if there is a physiological problem that needs to be treated.

 Why Does My Cat Lick Me?